Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Pity The Cat.md

 The universe is a malfunctioning watch waiting to be set correctly.
 The

-Order can intervene in human affairs only when invited (typically via a magic ritual).
+Order can intervene in human affairs only when invited (typically via a [[magic]] ritual).

-When [[The Order]] is present in an area, people there become more and more rational, organized, and cold.
+When [[The Order]] is present in an [[area]], people there become more and more rational, organized, and cold.
 They see no point in their life beyond performing their duties in the most efficient and precise way possible.
 Duties enforced by laws and contracts are felt most strongly under The Starry Order. so all the informal needs, promises, and habits are suppressed.

 Oh, and the stars above the afflicted terrain form strangely regular patterns, hence [[the Order]]’s name. **Powers:**